 Air Fryer Chicken Wings are crispy and great to toss with your favorite wing sauce.

-Bacon Wrapped Smokies with Brown Sugar are always a hit at any party.
+Bacon-Wrapped Smokies with Brown Sugar are candy-glazed bacon-wrapped sausages that are always a hit at any party.

 Cheddar Cheese Fondue made with beer or beef broth for extra flavor.

-Find lots of healthy appetizer recipes here on 2CM!
+Find lots of appetizer recipes here on 2CM!

 - 2 boneless chicken breasts, chopped (about 4-oz each) (you can also use 8-oz ground chicken)